 While the ADA, a federal mandate, trumps any state regulation, it’s important to know of state-specific rules before opening your doors since each state has different rules regarding service animals and how they may be employed.
 In Rhode Island, dogs and sometimes miniature horses qualify as service animals.
 Texas takes a strict approach, threatening a misdemeanor for any animal functioning as a service animal that is not clearly marked and trained.

-Know the Difference Between Service Animals and Emotional Support Animals
+Know the Difference Between Service Dogs and Emotional Support Animals

 Recently, some have taken umbrage with emotional support animals, defined by the government as an untrained companion of any species that provides solace to someone with a disability, such as anxiety or depression.
 Service animals must be trained in the performance of a task, and while many benefit from a reduction of anxiety provided by emotional service animals, that reduction doesn’t fall under the ADA’s guidelines as a task.
 Further, the ADA does allow for service animals, also known as psychiatric dogs since that is the only species covered, to assist with individuals with panic attacks and post-traumatic stress, but their function is not to provide comfort as much as it is to recognize the signs and symptoms of a panic attack ahead of time, or to assist in the navigation and avoidance of triggers.Service animals are there to provide additional accessibility.
 Click To Tweet